-Once upon a time in Spain, you used to be able to do everything paperwork-related by making an appointment online on a government website and then going to the office in person on the appointed day.
+Once upon a time in Spain, you used to be able to do everything paperwork-related by making an appointment online on a government website and then going to the office in person on your appointed day.
 You might have to get to the office well in advance before your scheduled time but more often than not arriving a mere 5-10 minutes beforehand sufficed.
-After that, as you stood in line or sat waiting for your number to be called, you clutched your paperwork and forms and just prayed that you would be assigned a funcionario/a who knew what they were talking about.
+After that, as you stood in line or sat waiting for your number to be called, you clutched your paperwork and forms to your chest and just prayed that you would be assigned a funcionario/a who knew what they were talking about.

 Those were the days, right?

 Now that a global pandemic shook things up in terms of how Spanish bureaucracy is handled once again, all government offices have gone “digital” and expect you to do things like registering as a first-time freelancer in Spain online instead of requesting an appointment and going in-person to either Social Security or Hacienda (the Tax Office).

 If you have completed any type of bureaucratic process in Spain before reading this article, especially but not limited to the student visa modification process, I can picture you inwardly (or outwardly) groaning at the mention of Spanish governmental offices just one day being forced to go digital.
 Even before they’re properly trained!

 I still can’t wrap my mind around how much of a disaster it has proven to be.
 So that’s why, after a few years of freelancing myself, I’ve decided to come to your rescue and aid you in figuring out the complicated yet very detailed world of being a freelancer in Spain.
 But before you can even begin to do any freelance work, you’ll need to get registered!